The National Science and Media Museum is free to enter and provides unique opportunities to learn about the science of light and sound.

 We also offer regular events for teachers to support their work in the classroom.

-The Museum runs a number of themed packaged days for schools.
-Each package includes a facilitated session in our Wonderlab gallery; interactive science show and the option of a 3D IMAX film screening.
+The Museum runs a daily programme of science shows, gallery sessions, science demonstrations for schools and the option of a 3D IMAX film screening.

 Wonderlab is hands on interactive gallery all about the science of light and sound.
 It is all about experimenting with science.
 Your class will think like scientists; touch, try and photograph their experiences as they navigate your way through more than 20 mind-bending exhibits.